Elevator Industry Trends for 2024

 The elevator original equipment manufacturers (OEM): Kone, Schindler, TK Elevator, and Otis are installing proprietary equipment – which means that they are the only ones who can provide service on the equipment for numerous years into the future.
 This is done so that the service providers are locked into a maintenance agreement for years to come, allowing them to charge a premium for their services.
 Even if the OEM says that the equipment is not proprietary, other service providers will have to spend a significant amount of money for training and tools; Thus, making it difficult for other service providers to maintain the equipment.
 OEMs are installing their equipment in both new elevator installations and during elevator modernizations, and even offering their products at significant cost savings compared to

 others – just to get their equipment in installed.
-The cost maybe cheaper upfront, but the building will usually end up paying more after the installation to maintain the equipment.
+The cost may be cheaper upfront, but the building will usually end up paying more after the installation to maintain the equipment.
 Machine room-less (MRL) fall under this criterion as well; MRLs are cheaper to install, but the operating cost are astronomical.
 Developers, architects, and construction companies will typically install MRLs because of the low cost, and the design of the building is usually designed based on only one OEM.

 Labor